-- In many cases organisations will need consent to send people marketing, or to pass their details on.
-Organisations will need to be able to demonstrate that consent was knowingly given, clear and specific, and should keep clear records of consent.
-They should use opt-in boxes if possible. - The rules on calls, texts and emails are stricter than those on mail marketing, and consent must be more specific.
-Organisations should not take a one-size-fits-all approach. - Organisations must carry out rigorous checks before relying on indirect consent (ie consent originally given to a third party).
-Indirect consent is unlikely to be valid for calls, texts or emails, particularly if it is generic or non-specific. - Organisations can make live marketing calls to numbers not registered with the TPS, if it is fair to do so.
-But they must not call any number on the TPS list without specific prior consent. - Organisations must not make any automated pre-recorded marketing calls without specific prior consent. - Organisations must not send marketing texts or emails to individuals without their specific prior consent.
-There is a limited exception for previous customers, known as the soft opt-in. - Organisations must stop sending marketing messages to any person who objects or opts out of receiving them. - Neither the DPA nor PECR ban the use of marketing lists, but organisations need to take steps to ensure a list was compiled fairly and accurately reflects peoples' wishes.
-Bought-in call lists should be screened against the TPS, and it will be difficult to use bought-in lists for text, email, or automated call campaigns (as these require very specific consent). - The ICO will consider using its enforcement powers, including the power to issue a fine of up to £500,000, where an organisation persistently ignores individuals' objections to marketing or otherwise fails to comply with the law. - Our direct marketing checklist can help organisations to comply.
+- Direct marketing covers the promotion of aims and ideals as well as the sale of products and services.
+This means that the rules will cover not only commercial organisations but also not-forprofit organisations (eg charities, political parties etc). - In many cases organisations will need consent to send people marketing, or to pass their details on.
+Organisations will need to be able to demonstrate that consent was knowingly and freely given, clear and specific, and should keep clear records of consent.
+The ICO recommends that opt-in boxes are used. - The rules on calls, texts and emails are stricter than those on mail marketing, and consent must be more specific.
+Organisations should not take a one-size-fits-all approach. - Organisations can make live marketing calls to numbers not registered with the TPS, if it is fair to do so.
+But they must not call any number on the TPS list without specific prior consent. - Organisations must not make any automated pre-recorded marketing calls without specific prior consent. - Organisations making marketing calls must allow their number (or an alternative contact number) to be displayed to the person receiving the call. - Organisations must not send marketing texts or emails to individuals without their specific prior consent.
+There is a limited exception for previous customers, known as the soft opt-in. - Organisations must stop sending marketing messages to any person who objects or opts out of receiving them. - Organisations must carry out rigorous checks before relying on indirect consent (ie consent originally given to a third party).
+Indirect consent is highly unlikely to be valid for calls, texts or emails. - Neither the DPA nor PECR ban the use of marketing lists, but organisations must take steps to ensure a list was compiled fairly and accurately reflects peoples' wishes.
+Bought-in call lists should be screened against the TPS.
+It will be very difficult to use bought-in lists for text, email, or automated call campaigns

+- as these require very specific consent (either where the specific organisation is named or it is within a precisely defined category of organisation). - The ICO will consider using its enforcement powers, including the power to issue a fine of up to £500,000, where an organisation persistently ignores individuals' objections to marketing or otherwise fails to comply with the law. - Our direct marketing checklist can help organisations to comply.